javiistacks/e-commerce/README.md

 ## Sample
- This is a sample of the employee-Tracker application.
+ This is a sample of the e-commerce application.
  <img src="./Assets/sample.png">

 ## Installations
 Type the following npm install commands:
 ```
-1. npm i mysql inquirer console-table-printer figlet colors node
+1. npm i dotenv express mysql2 sequelize
 2. npm init -y
 ```
-on the command line while in the employee-Tracker folder.
+on the command line while in the Developer folder.

 * [npm](https://docs.npmjs.com/cli/v7/commands/npm-install)
   * npm is the package manager for the Node JavaScript platform.

 * [dotenv](https://www.npmjs.com/package/dotenv)
-  * Enables the application to create a connection to the mysql database.
+  * Enables the application to access environment variables.

 * [express](https://www.npmjs.com/package/express)
-  * Enables the application to create a connection to the mysql database.
+  * Allows to dynamically render HTML Pages based on passing arguments to templates.

 * [mysql2](https://www.npmjs.com/package/mysql2)
   * Enables the application to create a connection to the mysql database.